Amitav Acharya: Career

 Acharya was born in Jagatsinghpur, Orissa (now Odisha), India.
 After completing a BA in political science at Ravenshaw University and an MA in political science at Jawaharlal Nehru University in India, he obtained his doctorate from Murdoch University in Australia in 1987.
 After brief teaching and research stints in Singapore at the Institute for Southeast Studies (now ISEAS–Yusof Ishak Institute) and the National University of Singapore, he joined the faculty of York University, Toronto in 1993.
 He was a Fellow at Harvard University's newly established Asia Center in 2000–2001, while concurrently being a Fellow of the Center for Business and Government at Harvard's John F. Kennedy School of Government.
 From 2001 and 2007, he served as deputy director and Head of Research at the Institute of Defence and Strategic Studies (which in 2007 became the S. Rajaratnam School of International Studies), at Nanyang Technological University in Singapore.
 In 2007, he was appointed Chair of Global Governance and Director of the Centre for Governance and International Affairs at the University of Bristol.
 In 2009, he moved to his present position at American University.

 Acharya has held various visiting positions throughout his career, including as the ASEM Chair in Regional Integration at the University of Malaya, the Direk Jayanama Visiting Professor of Political Science at Thammasat University, Visiting Professorial Fellow at the Institute of Southeast Asian Studies, Singapore, Visiting Professor at the Lee Kuan Yew School of Public Policy, Nanyang Technological University, Singapore, and Visiting Professor in the Faculty of Economics at Chulalongkorn University.
 He has also held visiting positions at Australian National University, Stanford University, Sydney University, United Nations University Institute on Comparative Regional Integration Studies, Vietnam National University, Central European University, and Ritsumeikan University.
 He was elected to a Christensen Fellowship at St Catherine's College, University of Oxford in 2012.
 In 2012–13, he was appointed to the Nelson Mandela Visiting Professorship in International Relations at Rhodes University, South Africa.
 In 2016, he was appointed to be the Inaugural Boeing Company Chair in International Relations in the Schwarzman Scholars Program at Tsinghua University.
 He has been a Distinguished Visiting Professor at the Taipei School of Economics and Political Science, National Tsing Hua University, Taiwan.
 In 2022, he was made Professor Extraordinarius (Extraordinary Professor), University of Pretoria.

 He is a recipient of the Odisha Living Legend Award (2016).
 He has received three ISA Distinguished Scholar Awards: in 2015 for his "contribution to non-Western IR theory and inclusion” in international studies, in 2018 for his “influence, intellectual works and mentorship” in the field of international organization. and in 2023 for his “extraordinary impact” in globalizing the study of International Relations and “mentorship of emerging scholars”.
+In March 2026, Acharya and Manjeet S. Pardesi received the T. V. Paul Best Book Award for Divergent Worlds: What the Ancient Mediterranean Can Teach Us About International Order.

 In 2020, he received American University's highest honor: Scholar-Teacher of the Year Award.